ludi317/sha256_hex_prefix/README.md

+### About

-Comparison of Rust and Go implementations of finding sentences that describe the prefix of their SHA256 hex strings.
+Comparison of Rust and Go implementations of finding sentences that describe the first 7 hexadecimals of their SHA256 digests.

 Inspired from https://news.ycombinator.com/item?id=37465086

-Go:
+#### Go

 ```
 $ go build . && time ./sha256